-ROB CAHILL, MIT 2008, won the 2013 PK-12 Distinguished Educator of the Year Award from The Evergreen State College.
-Rob has taught math and science at Lakes Elementary in Lacey.
-In partnership with Thurston County Solid Waste, Cahill initiated and currently coordinates the "Food to Flowers" waste reduction program at Lakes.
-Cahill's participation with the North Thurston School District math cadres and his dedication to his students have also earned him this recognition.
+ROB CAHILL, MIT 2008, won Evergreen's 2013 PK-12 Distinguished Educator of the Year Award.
+Rob taught math and science at Lakes Elementary in Lacey where he coordinated the "Food to Flowers" waste reduction program, and was active in the North Thurston School District math cadres.
+During 2013-2015 he is teaching at an international elementary school in Saudi Arabia.

-PAMELIA VALENTINE, MIT 1999, was honored as the ESD 113 Regional Teacher of the Year (2013) by the Office of the Superintendent of Public Instruction.
-Pamelia teaches visual arts at Oakland Bay Junior High in Shelton.
+PAMELIA VALENTINE, MIT 1999, was honored as the 2013 ESD 113 Regional Teacher of the Year by the Office of the Superintendent of Public Instruction (OSPI).
+Pamelia teaches Visual Arts at Oakland Bay Junior High School in Shelton.
 Her principal stated, "Her classroom is truly a positive, safe and rich learning environment that provides students with educational opportunities well beyond the basics of visual arts.
 Furthermore, Ms. Valentine put students first, believes that all students can achieve at high levels, and does not give up on anyone, even those who have given up on themselves."
+She has also received the Shelton School District Teacher of the Year and the 2012 Washington State Middle Level Art Educator of the Year.